jefersoneiji/pix-credit-architecture/README.md

 Considering the charge generation mentioned before, one fee is applied **(Interchange)**:  The **Merchant** pays up to **8%** from total sold.
 For a sale of **$3.000,00 (three thousand)** up to **$240** is charged from  him/her.

+### 2. Customer Pix Credit Access

+In this step the **Customer** needs a mean to pay his debt.
+So his/her banking app transactions the available balance.
+There are two possible situations:

+1. Customer **has balance available** so this money is debited
+2. Customer **uses Pix Credit balance** thus borrowing money from his **Issuer**.
+Later on this pending payment becomes a Pix Credit Bill

+Now, back to the basic working flow...this money is withdraw from option 1.

 [ ] - Explain how we make money from transactions (maybe add an image here as well)